 In some areas of the Carolinas, you’ll also need to factor whether or not you’re in a FEMA flood zone.
 Being in a Coastal area can make it more expensive.
 In the Charleston area, for instance, building on Kiawah is more expensive than in Summerville because there are different requirements for site preparation.
 Downtown Charleston is also expensive because space is more at a premium.

 When weighing how much does it cost to build a home, keep in mind that your design preferences will make a difference too.
-A two-story “box” home is the simplest to build, while a modern style home can me more costly.
+A two-story “box” home is the simplest to build, while a modern style home can be more costly.
 Once you add additional structural features — such as screened or wraparound porches — your building cost will be affected.

-Size will matter as well.
+The size will matter as well.
 After all, if you add bedrooms or floors, you’re going to need more work done to support the electrical, bathrooms, and HVAC throughout a larger space.
 Nevertheless, it’s not that a big house by itself will cost more.
 A small home is still going to need a kitchen and bathroom, just as a bigger one would, so you could have a higher cost per square foot in a smaller build.

 Learn about the latest trends in bathrooms.
 Read our blog!

 Every choice you make in building a house can impact the cost to build your home.
-Are you going to have brick, stone or cedar accents?
+Are you going to have brick, stone, or cedar accents?
 How about extra windows in your master bedroom to allow for more light?
-Fans of HGTV today may even be looking to incorporate some ship lap.
+Fans of HGTV today may even be looking to incorporate some shiplap.
 Custom structural and design options can quickly add to the base price of a home.

 All the considerations up to know have dealt with the house specifically.
 However, you’re also going to need a plot of land to put that home on.
 You may need to pay for excavation and foundation work, depending on the site conditions.
 If you’re tearing down a previous build, you’ll also have to pay for that too.